top of page

 RESEARCH

-I am a 2023-2024 graduate fellow at the Princeton Institute for International and Regional Studies (PIIRS) completing a PhD in the Department of Music at Princeton University.
+I completed my PhD in the Department of Music at Princeton University as a 2023-2024 graduate fellow at the Princeton Institute for International and Regional Studies (PIIRS)

 I am a researcher with 9 years of research experience studying music of Africa and the Black diaspora.
 My research focuses on the global circulation, experience, remediations, and contextualization of Black music genres as these genres move between geographical locations, offline and online communities, and across digital platforms.
 My other interests include the music industry, music and tech, sound studies, popular music studies, and media studies.